 Kristi’s experience working with youth includes teaching first grade, kindergarten, and serving within the Title One Reading program over the past twelve years.
 In the public school setting, Kristi has also provided organizational leadership by leading school-wide assessments that included the Response to Intervention Data team, plus served actively on the school safety committee and sponsor for the Junior High Beta Club.

-Kristi was raised on a farm and has developed a love for agriculture.
-A love for agriculture makes it easy to reach out and teach students about agriculture and all it has to offer.
+Kristi was raised on a farm and has developed a love for agriculture, which makes it easy to reach out and teach students about agriculture and all it has to offer.
 Agriculture is more than just farming in Kristi’s eyes it impacts so much of all of our daily living.
 Careers, food development, wildlife, hunting, natural resources and more need to be shared to all students with and without a direct tie to a family farm.
-She plans to share her love for agriculture, passion to teach and business experience to create well rounded and meaningful experiences for students in the southernmost counties in Illinois.
+She plans to share her love for agriculture, passion to teach, and business experience to create well-rounded and meaningful experiences for students in the southernmost counties in Illinois.

 Kristi was also an avid 4-H member from an early age through 4-H Federation.
 She attended many 4-H camps, participated at a local and state level showing projects, assisted at International Nights, and much more.
 Promoting 4-H, gathering volunteers and working with the needs of the community is needed to sustain the life-long success of 4-H. Kristi’s proud to say her two children, Kevin and Abagayle, are also participating in 4-H and they have a growing passion for showing livestock.